Dim sum: History

 Dim sum is part of the Chinese tradition of snacks originating from the Song dynasty (960–1279), when royal chefs created various dishes such as minced pheasant, lark tongue, and desserts made from steamed milk and bean paste.
 Guangzhou experienced an increase in commercial travel in the tenth century At that time, travelers would frequent teahouses for small-portion meals with tea called "yum cha" or "tea" meals.
 Yum cha includes two related concepts.
 The first, 一盅兩件, translates literally as "one cup, two pieces".
 This refers to the custom of serving teahouse customers two delicately made food items, savory or sweet, to complement their tea.
 The second, 點心, which means dim sum, translates literally to "touch the heart" (i.e., heart touching).
 This is the term used to designate the small food items that accompanied the drinking of tea.

 During the thirteenth century, when the Mongols invaded China, the royal court fled to southern China, bringing a royal influence to the dim sum of Guangzhou.
 Guangzhou was a wealthy, large port city that had international visitors, a temperate climate, and a coastline where fresh and tropical ingredients were grown, resulting in an ideal environment for food and entertainment.
 In Guangzhou, street vendors and teahouses sold dim sum.
 The practice of having tea with dim sum at tea houses eventually evolved into modern yum cha.
 While at the teahouses, travelers selected their preferred snacks from carts.
 Visitors to tea houses often socialized as they ate, and business people negotiated deals over dim sum.

 During the Ming dynasty (1368–1644), the Tea and Horses Bureau was established to monitor tea production and improve tea quality.
 The improvements in tea quality also led to teahouse improvements.

 Cantonese dim sum culture developed rapidly during the latter half of the nineteenth century in Guangzhou.
 Teahouse dining areas were typically located upstairs, and initial dim sum fare included steamed buns.
 Eventually, these evolved into specialized dim sum restaurants, and the variety and quality of dim sum dishes rapidly followed suit.
 Cantonese dim sum was originally based on local foods such as sweet roast pork called "char siu" and fresh rice noodles.
 As dim sum continued to develop, chefs introduced influences and traditions from other regions of China, which created a starting point for the wide variety of dim sum available today.
 Chefs created a large range of dim sum that even today comprises most of a teahouse's dim sum offerings.
 Part of this development included reducing portion sizes of larger dishes originally from northern China, such as stuffed steamed buns, so they could easily be incorporated into the dim sum menu.
-The rapid growth in dim sum restaurants was due partly because people found the preparation of dim sum dishes to be time-consuming and preferred the convenience of dining out and eating a large variety of baked, steamed, pan-fried, deep-fried, and braised foods.
+The rapid growth in dim sum restaurants was partly because people found the preparation of dim sum dishes to be time-consuming and preferred the convenience of dining out and eating a large variety of baked, steamed, pan-fried, deep-fried, and braised foods.
 Dim sum continued to develop and also spread southward to Hong Kong.